sharontherese/latin-mass-funeral/content/post/litany/index.md

 To view this as a PDF, {{% staticref "files/LitanyforConception.pdf" %}}click here{{% /staticref %}}.

+For more prayers for married couples, see the [Prayers](https://www.latinmasswedding.com/prayers/) page.

 # Litany

 Our Lady, Undoer of Knots, pray for us.